bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 The `Deploy to bitrise.io` step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/)tab on your Build’s page.

 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

+Learn how to share the generated APK/.ipa file with your team members and notify user groups or individual users.

 /tutorials/deploy/bitrise-app-deployment/